hpcleuven/VscDocumentation/source/access/ondemand/desktop.rst

 .. tip::

-   Once the Desktop app is running, you can provide view-only access to other VSC users.
+   Once the Desktop app is active, you can give view-only access to other VSC users.
 In the 'My Interactive Sessions' menu, right-click the 'View Only (Share-able Link)' button to copy the link and share it with others.
-This feature can be very useful for tasks like troubleshooting, pair programming, and trainings.
+Anyone with the link can view your Desktop session in real-time, which is especially helpful for job troubleshooting and hands-on training.